h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 '69622f2f'
 ```

-After the null terminator has been pushed onto the stack to null terminate the '//bin/sh argument', the hex values for '//bin/sh' can then be pushed onto the stack (reverse order):
+After the Null terminator has been pushed onto the stack to null terminate the '//bin/sh argument', the hex values for '//bin/sh' can then be pushed onto the stack (reverse order):

 ```nasm
 	push  0x68732f2f ; push the end of "//bin/sh", 'hs/n'